robin-vjc/robin-vjc.github.io/index.md

 ## Decomposition of Large Scale MILP Models

 I do research on practical methods for solving large, structured optimization problems.
-These arise, among others, in the context of optimization of large engineered systems (such as power networks, mining production networks, supply chains), but also when looking for solutions to scenario based stochastic models (e.g., in multi stage stochastic optimization).
+These arise, for example, when dealing with the operation of large engineered systems (such as power networks, mining production networks, supply chains).
+They also appear in the context of solving scenario based stochastic models (e.g., in multi stage stochastic optimization).
 {: .text-justify}

-large scale (i do some modelling, i do some approximation schemes what kind of system of interconnected subsystems
-properties: resilient, dynamic addition of subystems)

-## Mining and Energy Applications

-I contribute by developing new optimization models for these domains, and by borrowing or inventing new approximation {: .text-justify}

 ## Robust Scheduling and Optimization